Tarela/CADscATACscripts/README.md

 - Generation of allele-specific vcf files from cell type bam files and patient genotype VCF files.
 We bypassed the qcfilterBam step in the createASVCF.sh script due to incompatibility with single cell bam files.
 - Running RASQUAL for cell type peaks and variants within a 10 kb window.

+## 5. bulk data process (bulk ATAC-seq, H3K27ac ChIP-seq)
+The cmd lines for processing bulk data can be found in 5_bulkDataAnalysis/bulkdata_process.sh.
+All the related scripts and configuration files can be found in the same folder.